 Find out more about how the WIC Program improves the health of Oregon's families, communities, and economy by reading our Annual WIC Report.
 Files on this page require Adobe Acrobat Reader software to be read and printed.

 For legislative reports, congressional district data, and more Oregon WIC Program information, please visit our Legislative Resources page here.

 2022 WIC Data Sheets

-Our fact sheets provide an annual perspective of WIC's impact and services at a local level, including the number of people who participate, breastfeeding rates locally, and the economic benefits to the community.
+Our data provide an annual perspective of WIC's impact and services at a local level, including the number of people who participate, breastfeeding rates locally, and the economic benefits to the community.
 Most local WIC agencies are County Health Departments; however, some local agencies are non-profits or tribal organizations and may serve multiple counties.
-These fact sheets will help provide a local snapshot of each WIC agency across Oregon, but are not necessarily aligned with county boundaries.
-For more information on the data used in these fact sheets, see Details on the Data for WIC Local Agency Fact Sheets.
+These data pages will help provide a local snapshot of each WIC agency across Oregon, but are not necessarily aligned with county boundaries.
+For more information on the data, see Details on WIC Local Agency Data.

-View individual agency factsheets by clicking on the links in the table below, or view a PDF file with all local agency factsheets.
+View individual agencies by clicking on the links in the table below, or view a PDF file with all local agencies.

 Note: Looking for data for a specific county?
-Type the county name into the Search box to get a list of all agency factsheets containing data from that county.
+Type the county name into the Search box to get a list of all the data for agencies serving that county.

 A data sheet for the entire state can be viewed here.